-How Much Does a Weekend in Paris Cost?
+Discover How Much Does a Weekend in Paris Cost

-How much does a weekend in Paris cost when you plan your arrival and transportation?
+How much does a weekend in Paris cost: Arrival and transportation

 I am always tracking every flight I can from my home airport.
 Thanks to the Skyscanner price alert, I booked a ticket from Girona to Paris-Beauvais for 34€.
 Beauvais is 70 minutes away from Paris, so you will have to book your transportation to the city.
 By booking my shuttle from the Beauvais website, I saved a little by buying it in advance.
 A shuttle roundtrip cost 29€ (I know, almost the same as the air ticket, and that made me a little sad, in fact!)
 This was the cheapest way for me to get there and spend an amazing weekend in Paris on a budget.
 Otherwise, I would have needed to go to catch a plane from Barcelona airport.